Step 4: Full View

 Has Engineer A's credential investigation produced a sufficient objective basis to activate the peer competence challenge obligation and proceed with confronting Engineer B, or must Engineer A conduct further investigation before concluding that reasonable doubt about Engineer B's structural competence is warranted?

-Proceed with Peer Challenge Based on Current Findings Board's choice Treat the combination of Engineer B's chemical engineering degree and absence of any apparent subsequent training in foundation design as a sufficient objective basis for reasonable doubt, and proceed to directly confront Engineer B and recommend withdrawal from the structural footing assignment.
+O1 Treat the combination of Engineer B's chemical engineering degree and absence of any apparent subsequent training in foundation design as a sufficient objective basis for reasonable doubt, and proceed to directly confront Engineer B and recommend withdrawal from the structural footing assignment.
+Board's choice

 The peer competence challenge obligation activates upon reasonable doubt grounded in objective evidence, or the absence of evidence, following diligent inquiry.
 The combination of positive evidence of a non-structural background (chemical engineering degree) and absence of evidence of remedial qualification (no apparent subsequent training in foundation design) is sufficient to activate the obligation.
 The code's protective purpose for public safety means the standard is reasonable doubt, not certainty of incompetence.
 Epistemic caution is appropriate before investigation but cannot serve as a perpetual shield against action once investigation has produced a reasonable basis for concern.
 The burden of demonstrating competence rests on Engineer B, not on Engineer A to prove incompetence.